 Lemon essential oil is produced from the rind of the fruit.
 Extracting the oil from the lemon peel is costly and time consuming.
 The peels of about 1,500 lemons are required to produce one pound of lemon oil.
 Lemon essential oil is used in aromatherapy and as an herbal treatment for various complaints and conditions.

-Lemon essential oil stimulates the appetite and relieves nausea.
+Lemon essential oil stimulates the appetite, helps improve immunity, and relieves nausea.
 It is used in massage to aid circulation.
 It is a good choice when treating colds, sore throats, cold sores, and skin blemishes.
 It has a mild sedative action that can help reduce fevers and ease indigestion.
-Lemon essential oil stimulates the body’s immune system and lowers the body’s temperature.
+Lemon essential oil which is very cooling, can also lower the body’s temperature.

-Lemon oil’s reputation as a natural cosmetic goes back for thousands of years.
+Lemon essential oil’s reputation as a natural cosmetic goes back for thousands of years.
 The oil is native to Asia and was brought to the Mediterranean by the Arabs around 1000 A.D.
-It has a wonderful toning effect on the skin and is used as a natural deodorant in many cultures.
+When diluted, lemon essential oil has a wonderful toning effect on the skin.
+It is used in natural deodorants in many cultures.
 Lemon essential oil is also used in natural cleansers.

-Lemon essential oil also helps remove dead skin cells and cleanse the pores.
+Lemon essential oil helps remove dead skin cells and cleanse the pores.
 It is used as a rinse to lighten both hair and skin.
 It is used in toothpaste, lotions, moisturizers, and household products.
 Lemon essential oil may be added to a warm bath to help sooth sun burned skin.
 It is also useful in the treatment of oily skin, dandruff, and scalp conditions.
 Be sure to dilute before use.

-Lemon essential oil can help stop nosebleed.
-Just inhale for a few seconds.
-This oil stimulates the kidneys and liver.
+Lemon essential oil stimulates the kidneys and liver.
 It helps relieve constipation and may be used to treat obesity and cellulite.
 Lemon essential oil balances most acidic conditions.
 It helps ulcers, gout, and arthritis.
 It is also a good insect repellant.

-Fresh lemons are also useful in herbal medicine.
-The juice is used to brighten the skin and for many of the same purposes as the essential oil.
+Lemon juice is used to brighten the skin and for many of the same purposes as lemon essential oil.
 When taking lemon internally, choose fresh lemons over essential oil.

-* Lemon essential oil may irritate the skin if used in high concentrations.
+* Lemon essential oil will irritate the skin if not properly diluted.
 Avoid direct sunlight after applications of lemon essential oil to skin or scalp.
 Keep all essential oils away from the eyes.
 Do not take essential oils internally without consulting a qualified professional.
 Always dilute essential oils with good carrier oil (such as almond oil) and test on small area of skin before use.
 When using in bath, remember a few drops of essential oil go a long way.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.